baileysitz/Resume/README.md

 > * **Canyons Resort | Park City, UT** - Insutructed advanced skiing to children at one of Park City's acclaimed ski resorts.
 > * **Sugarloaf Mountain Resort | Carrabessett Valley, ME** - Worked seven seasons at the biggest mountain east of the Rockies.
 Won 'rookie of the year' my first winter and received a pin in recognition of five years of years service.

+####RETAIL
+>Facilitated packaging and shipping of expensive art and sculpture pieces when requested.
+Contributed to store’s social media presence on Instagram and Facebook by posting pictures depicting new items in stock and highlighting services available to customers.
+Required cash-handling accuracy, detailed knowledge of products in stock, and ability to make suggestions based on customer’s needs.
+>
+> * **Broadway Gardens | Portland, ME** – Maintained knowledge of constantly changing selection of houseplants, annuals, perennials, shrubs and trees and their respective locations within grounds and dozen greenhouses.
+> * **Abacus Gallery | Boothbay, ME** – Small store selling unique crafts and jewelry and features prints, canvas, and calendar of art from local artist.